 What are the challenges of opening Mid-Market in San Francisco?

 People don’t come out here for coffee, specifically in this area.
 Foot traffic during the week is great, but on the weekends it’s a desert.
 It’s not an attraction; it’s not Hayes Valley.
 Our first weekend we saw half of our business drop off.
 People see this as their home base, so on the weekend they leave to experience other places.
-Now though, there’s businesses, and these food hubs, and I think it’ll change into a place where people just don’t work, but that they want to go to.
+Now though, there are businesses and back alley food halls.
+This area will evolve into a place where people don’t just come to work, but a place where they want to go and bring friends, even on the weekends.

 What do you think the cafe’s role is in this part of San Francisco?